Russia says sanctions hurting, warns foreign firms not to go

 STICKING WITH RUSSIA

-Donskoy said foreign firms had not yet signalled they would quit Russia and that Western oil majors BP and Royal Dutch Shell were sticking with their projects.
+Donskoy said foreign firms had not yet signaled they would quit Russia and that Western oil majors BP and Royal Dutch Shell were sticking with their projects.

 BP owns a 19.75 percent stake in Kremlin-controlled energy giant Rosneft.
 It accounts for about a third of BP's oil output and has lost about $1 billion in value since early March.